CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ### Organisation Signatures

-Organisation signatures are produced by the organisation using its private key or by a delegated signing key.
-Such signatures are suitable for scenarios where individual member certificate management is impractical, or when the organisation takes direct responsibility for the content.
+Organisation signatures are produced using either the organisation's private key or a delegated signing key.
+All organisation signatures include mandatory member attribution to indicate content authorship.
+These signatures are suitable for scenarios where individual member certificate management is impractical or when the organisation takes direct responsibility for content.

 The SignerInfo structure MUST include the DomainAuth member attribution in its signed attributes, using the OID `1.3.6.1.4.1.58708.1.2` and the value defined in the ASN.1 structure below: